NEONScience/NEON-Data-Skills/_posts/SPATIALDATA/2014-11-05-Raster-Data-In-R.md

 <p>The LiDAR and imagery data used to create the rasters in this dataset were
 collected over the San Joachim field site located in California (NEON Domain 17) and processed at <a href="http://www.neoninc.org" target="_blank" >NEON </a> headquarters.
-The entire dataset can be access by request from the NEON website.</p>
+The entire dataset can be accessed by request from the NEON website.</p>

 <h4>Recommended Pre-Lesson Reading</h4>
 <ul>